Skip to content

 VCFX_indel_normalizer processes a VCF file and normalizes indel variants by:

-1. Reading the VCF file from standard input
+1. Reading the VCF file using memory-mapped I/O for extreme performance

 2. Preserving all header lines without modification